aristanetworks/ansible-cvp/tests/README.md

 #### Python Mock approach for tests with cvprac

 A [MagicMock](https://docs.python.org/3/library/unittest.mock.html#magicmock-and-magic-method-support) object is [available](./lib/mock.py) to emulate cvprac functions with coherent data.
-It takes in argument data extracted from Cloudvision.
+It takes in argument data extracted from CloudVision.
 These data must be instantiate in your fixture:

 ```python
 from tests.lib import mock, mock_ansible